 NOTE: CCCC requires the student to complete a FAFSA before certifying all loans.
-Entrance counseling and a signed Master Promissory Note (MPN) are a requirement under the federal default-reduction regulations before disbursing the loan funds.
-All transfer students who are using Financial Aid must have all previous college transcripts submitted and evaluated for Satisfactory Academic Progress before aid will be awarded.
+Entrance Counseling and a signed Master Promissory Note (MPN) are a requirement under the federal default-reduction regulations before disbursing the loan funds.
+All students who are using Financial Aid must have all previous college transcripts submitted and evaluated for Satisfactory Academic Progress before aid will be awarded.

 NOTE: Cloud County Community College does not participate in alternative loan programs.

 Before you take out a loan, it’s important to understand that a loan is a legal obligation that you will be responsible for repaying with interest.
 You may not have to begin repaying your federal student loans right away, but you don’t have to wait to understand your responsibilities as a borrower.

 - Keep track of how much you’re borrowing.
 Think about how the amount of your loans will affect your future finances, and how much you can afford to repay.
 Your student loan payments should be only a small percentage of your salary after you graduate, so it’s important not to borrow more than you need for your school-related expenses.

 - Research starting salaries in your field.
 Ask your school for starting salaries of recent graduates in your field of study to get an idea of how much you are likely to earn after you graduate.

 - Understand the terms of your loan and keep copies of your loan documents.
 When you sign your promissory note, you are agreeing to repay the loan according to the terms of the note even if you don’t complete your education, can’t get a job after you complete the program, or you didn’t like the education you received.

 - Make payments on time.
 You are required to make payments on time even if you don’t receive a bill, repayment notice, or a reminder.
 You must pay the full amount required by your repayment plan, as partial payments do not fulfill your obligation to repay your student loan on time.